Oli Ahmad: Political career

-Ahmad was the first Bengali Military officer to revolt against the Pakistani army on 25 March 1971 before the start of the Bangladesh Liberation War.
-He was the first officer to be awarded the Bir Bikrom for his bravery during that war.
-He fought under Major Ziaur Rahman in Sector No. 1.
 Ahmad is highly regarded as one of the key founding members of the Bangladesh Nationalist Party (BNP).
 On 26 October 2006, Ahmad and several other senior leaders of the BNP defected to form the Liberal Democratic Party.
-At present he is serving as President of Liberal Democratic Party, #1 registered political party of Bangladesh.
-While performing as Chief Coordinator for 20 Party Alliance, Dr. Oli Ahmad launched a new movement called "Jatiya Mukti Mancha" on 27 June 2019.
+At present he is serving as the president of Liberal Democratic Party.
+While performing as Chief Coordinator for 20 Party Alliance, Ahmad launched a new movement called "Jatiya Mukti Mancha" on 27 June 2019.